Skip to product information

 • Personal Items: Camera gear, clothing (layers, rain gear), sturdy footwear with good grip for wet rocks, reusable water bottle, etc.

-Your Commemorative Workshop Zine
+Your Commemorative Zine

-As a special part of your Exploring Exposure workshop, we create a unique, tangible keepsake: a custom-designed 8x8 Zine featuring images from you and your fellow participants.
-It’s a beautiful way to remember the shared adventure and the landscapes explored.
+As part of your Exploring Exposure experience, we create a custom-designed 8×8 Zine featuring images from you and your fellow participants.
+It’s a tangible way to remember the time spent together and the landscapes you explored.

 Our Teaching Philosophy